carrington-manyuchi/BestSellersCollectionView/README.md

 # BestSellersCollectionView

-This is an ecommerce feature of best sellers slide.
+This is an ecommerce feature of best sellers which horizontally slides.
 Once the image is focused it will zoom out.
 The project was built using programmatic UIKit

 #Accomplishments